Sethrongkyu Sangtam

 Sethrongkyu Sangtam (born 1978) is an Indian politician from Nagaland.
-He is an MLA from Longkhim Chare Assembly constituency, which is reserved for Scheduled Tribes, in Tuensang District.
-He won the 2023 Nagaland Legislative Assembly election, representing Bharatiya Janata Party (BJP).'
+He is an MLA from the Longkhim Chare Assembly constituency, which is reserved for Scheduled Tribe community, in Tuensang district.
+He won the 2023 Nagaland Legislative Assembly election, representing the Bharatiya Janata Party (BJP).'

 Early life and education

-Sangtam is from Longkhim, Tuensang District, Nagaland.
-He is the son of late Sethrongkyu Sangtam.
-He completed his B.A.
-Honors in history in 2000 at the Hindu College, which is affiliated with University of Delhi.
+Sangtam is from Longkhim, Tuensang district, Nagaland.
+He is the son of the late Horangse Sangtam.
+He completed his B.A. with Honors in history in 2000 at the Hindu College, which is affiliated with the University of Delhi.

 Career

-Sangtam won from Longkhim-Chare Assembly constituency representing the BJP in the 2023 Nagaland assembly election.
+Sangtam won the Longkhim-Chare Assembly constituency representing the BJP in the 2023 Nagaland Assembly election.
 He polled 10,187 votes and defeated his nearest rival, Muthingnyuba Sangtam of the Nationalist Congress Party, by a margin of 1,623 votes.